Snow White: Variations

 The principal studies of traditional Snow White variants are Ernst Böklen's, Schneewittchen Studien of 1910, which reprints fifty Snow White variants, and studies by Steven Swann Jones.
-In their first edition, the Brothers Grimm published the version they had first collected, in which the villain of the piece is Snow White's jealous biological mother.
+In their first edition, the Brothers Grimm published the version they had first collected, in which the villain is Snow White's jealous biological mother.
 In a version sent to another folklorist prior to the first edition, additionally, she does not order a servant to take her to the woods, but takes her there herself to gather flowers and abandons her; in the first edition, this task was transferred to a servant.
 It is believed that the change to a stepmother in later editions was to tone down the story for children.